-As of December 31, 2018, shares of our common stock were outstanding and held by stockholders of record.
-This amount assumes the conversion of all outstanding shares of our preferred stock into common stock, which will occur immediately upon the closing of this offering.
-In addition, as of December 31, 2018, we had outstanding options to purchase shares of our common stock under our 2018 Stock Option and Grant Plan, at a weighted average exercise price of \$ per share, of which were exercisable.
+As of February 28, 2019, shares of our common stock were outstanding and held by stockholders of record.
+This amount assumes the conversion of all outstanding shares of our preferred stock into voting common stock and no issuances of shares of Class A common stock upon this closing of this offering.
+In addition, as of February 28, 2019, we had outstanding options to purchase frames of our common stock under our 2018 Stock Option and Grant Plan, at a weighted average exercise price of \$ per share, of which were exercisable.